4ss3mbl3rV/all-round-training/README.md

-# powershell-training
+# All Round Training

-The repository that collects all of my powershell scripts that wrote for some specific tasks
+The repository that collects all of my notes and scripts that wrote for some reminding myself =)